KyberNetwork/developer-portal/docs/integrations-smartcontractguide.md

 ## New Smart Contract Integration
 ### Pragma and imports
-We will be using Solidity compiler version 0.4.18 for deploying our sample contract.
-You are free to use later compiler versions but note that you will [not be able to interact with any tokens that are deployed with versions earlier than 0.4.22]( https://medium.com/coinmonks/missing-return-value-bug-at-least-130-tokens-affected-d67bf08521ca?ref=tokendaily).
+We use Solidity compiler version 0.4.18 for deploying our sample contract.
+You are free to use later compiler versions, but note that you will [not be able to interact with any tokens that are deployed with versions earlier than 0.4.22]( https://medium.com/coinmonks/missing-return-value-bug-at-least-130-tokens-affected-d67bf08521ca?ref=tokendaily).
 ```
 pragma solidity 0.4.18;